Enzyme Finance (MLN) Trading 4.6% Higher This Week

-Enzyme Finance (CURRENCY:MLN) traded down 5% against the dollar during the twenty-four hour period ending at 15:00 PM ET on July 5th.
-Enzyme Finance has a total market cap of $59.51 million and approximately $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
-One Enzyme Finance coin can now be bought for about $40.29 or 0.00121334 BTC on popular cryptocurrency exchanges.
-In the last seven days, Enzyme Finance has traded 4.6% higher against the dollar.
+Enzyme Finance (CURRENCY:MLN) traded down 5% against the US dollar during the 1 day period ending at 22:00 PM Eastern on July 8th.
+Enzyme Finance has a total market capitalization of $59.51 million and approximately $6.40 million worth of Enzyme Finance was traded on exchanges in the last day.
+In the last week, Enzyme Finance has traded up 4.6% against the US dollar.
+One Enzyme Finance coin can now be bought for approximately $40.29 or 0.00121334 BTC on major cryptocurrency exchanges.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.